tidepool-org/tidepool-org.github.io/_docs/data-model/v1/device-meta.md

 Many if not all `alarm` events will include a `payload` object with more information about the alarm that is device-specific.
 For example, a `low_insulin` alarm may have a `units_left` field in its `payload` to record the number of units of insulin that were remaining in the insulin pump's reservoir at the time of the alarm.

 In addition, a `payload` object is *required* when `alarmType` is `other`; this value is used to capture all alarms that are device-specific.
 For example, a pod expiration alarm is specific to the Insulet OmniPod insulin delivery system, and a 'pump body disconnected' alarm is specific to an Asante Snap insulin pump.
 The `payload` object should include all information that could be relevant to anyone wishing to audit the history and performance of the insulin pump in question.

+For some devices, an alarm event (e.g., an occlusion alarm) is the only indication of a suspension of insulin delivery.
+In such a case, a `status` event should also be uploaded to the platform and should be included (in its entirety) in the `status` field of the `alarm` event.

 ### Storage/Output Format